Bill Munson: 1976–1979

 In early September 1976, the Lions traded Munson to the Seattle Seahawks in exchange for a future draft choice.
 Munson spent the 1976 season as a backup for the Seahawks.
 He concluded his career serving as a backup for the San Diego Chargers (signed as a free agent) in 1977 and for the Buffalo Bills (traded by the Chargers) in 1978 and 1979.

 Career statistics

 Munson played for five NFL teams over 16 years from 1964 to 1979.
 He appeared in 107 games, 66 of them as a starting quarterback.
 His teams compiled a 27-34-5 record in the 66 games he started.
 Munson completed 1,070 of 1,982 passes for 12,896 yards, 84 touchdowns, and 80 interceptions.
 He also accumulated 548 rushing yards and three rushing touchdowns on 130 carries.

-Later years
+Later life

 After retiring from football, Munson lived in the Detroit area for several years, working for an automobile tooling business.
 He later retired and moved back to his home town of Lodi, California.
 Munson died in July 2000 at age 58.
 His body was found in the swimming pool of his home in Lodi.